-Hello Guys today I will explain why electric cars have only one gear, when compared to internal combustion engine.
+Hello, Guys today I will explain why electric cars have only one gear when compared to the internal combustion engine.
 That does not mean there are no gears in electric cars, according to some people misconception.

 Electric cars are getting popular day by day.
-With Tesla taking electric cars to different level, there are other car companies also building electric cars, like Nissan, BMW, Audi and Rimac.
-These are the companies in global market.
-In India Mahindra e2o is present for a quite a while.
-Tata has begun production of Tigor EV.
+With Tesla taking electric cars to a different level, there are other car companies also building electric cars, like Nissan, BMW, Audi and Rimac.
+These are the companies in the global market.
+In India, Mahindra e2o is present for quite a while.
+Tata has begun the production of the Tigor EV.
 But surely it will take time for India to have a good electric car market.

 Why do Electric cars have one Gear?

-- The main reason is high revving electric motor.
+- The main reason is the high revving electric motor.
 Electric motors can rev around 10000 rpm in a normal daily running electric car, which is very high compared to an internal combustion engine.
-Formula E cars rev around 20000 rpm, and has a top speed of 225 Kmph.
+Formula E cars rev around 20000 RPM and have a top speed of 225 Kmph.